There are a number of elements that work in the favour of Internet scammers.

 This sort of activity could also be stopped in its tracks, simply by banks informing every single one of their clients that if they are caught laundering money for Internet scammers, their accounts would immediately be closed, their names would be circulated to all banks in their nations to prevent them opening up accounts elsewhere and they would be reported to police and prosecuted.
 Cutting off all channels of receiving funds would put scammers right out of business.

-There is no such thing as a totally honest police force and when it comes to third world nations, it can be safely assumed that a large percentage of police officers are susceptible to being bribed.
-In western African nations that are hotbeds of Internet fraud, most police seem to be in the pockets of the scammers, who have more than enough money coming in from suckers to pay off those cops to not only turn a blind eye to their illegal activities, but in many cases, those cops even work for the scammers.
+There is no such thing as a totally honest police force and when it comes to third world nations, it can be safely assumed that a large percentage of police officers are "on the take".
+In west African nations that are hotbeds of Internet fraud, most police seem to be in the pockets of the scammers, who have more than enough money coming in from suckers to pay off those cops to not only turn a blind eye to their illegal activities, but in many cases, those cops even work for the scammers.

 This is a very difficult issue to deal with in poor third world nations and this is why Internet fraud is the third largest money earner in Nigeria.
+Other west African nations such as Benin, Ghana, Cote D'Ivoire, Burkina Faso and a few others are also hotbeds of Internet scam operations.
 Occasionally fraudsters are arrested, but any day of the week, Internet cafés are crammed with scammers sitting in front of notebook computers hooked up to the café's Internet Wi-Fi and plying their illegal trade while the cops just look on.

 Unfortunately there is nothing much that can be done about corrupt cops, but one remedy that might work is the threat of disconnection from the Internet.
 For instance, the Internet Corporation for Assigned Names and Numbers (ICANN) could be given the power to audit traffic emanating from Internet fraud hotspots such as those western African nations and if the authorities in those nations do not act to curtail such scams, total access to the Internet would be removed, that nation would be cut off.
 It would be ridiculously easy to do.